Winchester Model 71: Description

+The rifle was expensive, and with less costly lever action rifles available in common and fairly powerful rounds such as .35 Remington.

 Cartridges of the World remarks that factory ammunition was available in 150, 200 and 250 gr weights.
 Only the 200 gr weight is still available in factory ammunition.

 Browning re-issued the Model 71 as a limited edition in the mid 1980s.
 The Winchester and Browning versions showed very high degrees of craftsmanship.

 As of August, 2013, the Winchester Repeating Arms website again lists model 71s as available, new from the factory.

 The Winchester Model 71 still has a loyal following for what is arguably "the finest big bore lever gun that has ever been" as well as being used as a strong and solid platform for various 'wildcat' projects.